MrPerruche/BrickUtils/README.md

 # BrickUtils

-Please update BrickUtils frequently.
-It is in beta.

 BrickUtils only supports Windows.
 Other OS will cause a variety of issues.

 BrickUtils is only on GitHub to share it and it's code.